vadzim/synchronized/README.md

 Java `synchronized` keyword, but for javascript.

-If an asynchronous function is decorated with `synchronized`, it delays calls to this function until all the previous calls are finished.
+If an asynchronous function is decorated with `synchronized`, it suspends calls to this function until all the previous calls are finished.
 This is true for any function that returns a promise.

 Usage: